LIFE STORY

 Japan’s post-feudal collectivist values are much stronger.

-Fortunately in the economic development sphere the intellectualism and love of study promoted by Confucian values could eventually prevail over, or at least match, the collectivism promoted by ex-feudal values.
+Fortunately in the economic development sphere the intellectualism and love of study promoted by Confucian values could eventually allow China to prevail over, or at least match, the economic progress Japan gains from its ex-feudal values.

 It is no accident that in a range of hi-tech industries China is shooting ahead of Japan.